christsven/H.E.A.T/scenarios/estonia/estonia-scenario.md

 </p>

-The decentralized logistical grid helped the NSPR against singular artillery strikes, but made them susseptible against raid attacks via helicopter by the border guards.
+The decentralized logistical grid helped the NSPR against singular artillery strikes, but made them susceptible to raid attacks by helicopter from estonian border guards.

 ### Attack on convoi